eduardolopez858/HashTree/README.md

 #### Remark: These complexities are guaranteed on regular use operations.
 If the load factor exceeds $0.75$, resizing of the buckets array will cost a $O(n)$ pause for migrating the elements of the current array into the new resized array since we still get $O(\log n)$ on the find, insert, and remove operations.
 The space complexity of the HashTree data stucture is $O(n)$ where $n$ is the number of elements.
 More memory pointers are used than the standard hash map with seperate chaining (linked list) collision resolulion strategy.

-## Benchmark Testing:
+## Benchmark:
-#### On bench mark testing (using a helper file created by AI), I compared the performance results of my HashTree data structure with the standard baseline unordered_map in c++.
+#### When benchmark testing (using a helper file created by AI), I compared the performance results of my HashTree data structure with the standard baseline unordered_map in c++.
 I tested and compared the find, insert, and remove operations on a number of iterations ($100000$) and did average case and worst case performance testing.
 These were the following results:

 ```
 === Benchmark: Normal Case (unique keys) ===